 Cognitions are thoughts - I could help patients to challenge those unhelpful thoughts that lead to excessive worry.
 For example, I need to gently challenge comments such as: ‘If something is going to mess up, it will happen to me.’

-Instead of feeling inadequate at the end of the consultation, I could explore local resources and online self-help options with the patient.
+I need to address my feelings of inadequacy at the end of the consultation, by developing a new 'mental-health tool-box'.
+I could explore local MH resources and online self-help options with the patient.
 I could set up a list of favourite resources on my computer and bring them up for discussion.

 For patients with panic and anxiety I could ask them about their physical symptoms and discuss adrenaline.